 Targeting and tracking work differently with these, as the exchange of user information is not managed by Spreaker.
 The only information Spreaker can provide to these systems is the URL of the episode audio file.
 This URL will be used to download the episode, or play it back in a streaming fashion.

 In both cases, Spreaker doesn’t have access to any insight on what the user actually did with that episode at the other end (has it been listened after the download?
 How many times?) so the ad injection mechanism works differently, whilst also being less accurate.

 Also, the ad providers sell those ad slots on lower CPM, since they know it’s not possible to guarantee any accurate impression tracking and targeting.

 So, when one of those apps requests to download an episode from Spreaker, if matches all criteria and we have got at least 1 available ad from the providers, the injection starts and the download request is automatically redirected to a different endpoint that will do a real-time stitching of the ads audio files into the episode one.

 This process is totally transparent for the end-user, that will download an audio file as usual, but they'll get the stitched version instead of the original one.

 As for tracking on third party software, an ad is tracked as "impressed" when a client downloads at least part of it.
 If you have a 1h audio file with a pre-roll and a post-roll, and the client downloaded just the first 30 minutes of the entire file, Spreaker will track the impression only for the pre-roll ad.

-It’s a self-activated, self-service system, so you can change the settings or switch it off all together at any time.
-All settings are evaluated each time Spreaker receives a request to play/download an episode, so if the content creator changes the settings, those settings will be applied in near-real time.
+It’s a self-activated, self-service system, so you can change the settings or switch it off altogether at any time.
+All settings are evaluated each time Spreaker receives a request to play/download an episode, so if the content creator changes the settings, those settings will be applied in near-real-time.